 - "Lots of people have a good time without alcohol and I can be one of them."

 - "My friends like me for my personality, not for my drinking."

 - "I know I can't stop drinking once I start."

 CBT also helps you to identify triggers that can cause you to drink such as:

 - social anxiety

-Alcohol dependence doesn't just impact on an individual – it can also affect a whole family.
-Family therapy provides the opportunity for family members to:
+Alcohol dependence doesn't just impact on an individual, it can also affect a whole family.
+Family therapy provides family members with the opportunity to:

 - learn about the nature of alcohol dependence

-- support the family member who is trying to abstain from alcohol
+- support the member of the family who is trying to abstain from alcohol

 Read more about the different types of talking therapies.